Transitional housing for formerly incarcerated mothers with children.

 Photo by Willy Johnson | breakbeatbilly.com

-Upon release, this population faces many challenges to successful reentry such as homelessness, substance abuse, unemployment, and mental health problems.
+Upon release, formerly incarcerated mothers face many challenges to successful reentry, including homelessness, substance abuse, unemployment, and mental health problems.
 In addition to housing, the program provides supportive services to address these issues and help with family reunification.

 CJCJ’s staff help residents obtain stable housing and gainful employment within six months of their placement, although residents may remain for up to two years.
 The transitional housing unit includes access to communal living areas, fully equipped kitchens, bathroom facilities, and an enclosed yard area.
 CJCJ staffs the residence 24 hours a day, 7 days a week.